Ross's gull: Distribution and habitat

 Ross's gull breeds in the high Arctic of northernmost North America, and northeast Siberia.
-It migrates only short distances south in autumn, most of the population wintering in northern latitudes at the edge of the pack ice in the northern Bering Sea and in the Sea of Okhotsk, although some birds reach more temperate areas, such as north west Europe; in February 2016 they were sighted in Cornwall and Ireland according to the BTOs 'BirdTrack', in December 2021 two were seen in Belgium, one in Nieuwpoort and one in Zeebrugge.
+It migrates only short distances south in autumn, most of the population wintering in northern latitudes at the edge of the pack ice in the northern Bering Sea and in the Sea of Okhotsk, although some birds reach more temperate areas, such as north west Europe; in February 2016 singles were sighted in Cornwall and Ireland according to the BTOs 'BirdTrack', in December 2021 two were seen in Belgium, one in Nieuwpoort and one in Zeebrugge.
 In North America, a Ross's gull has been spotted as far south as Salton Sea in California, although sightings this far south are extremely rare.
 The summer breeding grounds are tundra with sedges, grass tussocks, dwarf willows, bushes, lichens and pools.

 Biology

 The Ross's gull breeds in small colonies on tundras and swampy Arctic estuaries, often nesting with other seabirds such as Arctic terns.
 It lays two to three eggs in a nest on the ground lined with seaweed, grass or moss, often on an island in a little lake.
 The eggs are olive green with small reddish-brown spots.
 Incubation takes about three weeks and the chicks fledge in another three weeks.
 Not all pairs successfully rear their young as predators and bad weather often take their toll.

 This bird will eat any suitable small prey such as small fish and crustaceans, and during the winter often feeds on mudflats like a wader.
 During the breeding season it is largely insectivorous, feeding on beetles and flies.